Jordan type of full Perazzo algebras: Background material

-because $x^2+xy\xmapsto{\ell}2x^2y$ and $y^2\xmapsto{\ell}0$.
-But any pre-Jordan basis yields a Jordan basis, as we already pointed out in Definition \ref{jordanBasisDefinition}.
-Indeed, although the last bead in the second string does not yield zero when multiplied by $\ell$, notice that $2\ell^3 - 3 \ell^2 x = 0$, i.e. $\ell^2(2\ell - 3x)=0$, so we could have considered, instead, the following string
+because \(x^2+xy\), when multiplied by \(\ell\), yields \(2x^2y\), which is a scalar multiple of \(3x^2y\), an element of the previous string; and in the third string we have $y^2\xmapsto{\ell}0$.
+But any pre\h{Jordan} basis yields a Jordan basis, as we already pointed out in Definition \ref{jordanBasisDefinition}.
+Indeed, although the last bead in the second string does not yield zero when multiplied by $\ell$, notice that $2\ell^3 - 3 \ell^2 x = 0$, i.e.\ $\ell^2(2\ell - 3x)=0$, so we could have considered, instead, the following string

 Thus, a Jordan basis is composed by the following strings